AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/number-input.md

 ![Accessibility tab](/help/adaptive-forms/assets/numberinput_formattab.png)

-* **Display format** - This option allows you to select option from different the integer numeric types.
+* **Display format** - This option allows you to select option from different integer numeric types formats for display.
 When user selects any option from the **Type** drop-down menu, the **Format** option becomes visible in the panel.
 You can choose a specific format in which numbers are displayed to the user.

 * **Number of digits before the decimal separator (1234.000)** - Use this option to specify the number of digits to display before the decimal point.
-The user can not enter more number of digits before the decimal point in the form field.

-* **Number of digits after the decimal separator (1234.000)** - Use this option to specify the number of digits to display after the decimal point.The user can not enter more number of digits after the decimal point in the form field
+* **Number of digits after the decimal separator (1234.000)** - Use this option to specify the number of digits to display after the decimal point.

 ## Design Dialog {#design-dialog}